Kimserey/BlogArchive/20160301_create_animated_menu.md

 ```

 The `state` defines the `opacity`, the `position Top/Left` represents the button position for example with `Position.Top`, `0` would be the `0px`, `1` would be `(1 * height)px`, etc..
-I have also added some helper functions to `hide`, `show`, `moveDown`, `select`, etc.. which simply set - increase - dicrease the value of the state.
+I have also added some helper functions to `hide`, `show`, `moveDown`, `select`, etc.. which simply set - increase - decrease the value of the state.

 Next we can create our button: